 The global Multidimensional Poverty Index (MPI)

-There are many important investigations taking place globally that strive to bring awareness of the need to integrate concepts of “happiness” as a primary social and economic construct.
-More importantly, to reduce or eliminate poverty in the world that undergirds unhappiness.
+There are many essential investigations taking place globally that strive to bring awareness of the need to integrate concepts of “happiness” as a primary social and economic construct.
+More importantly, to reduce or eliminate poverty (as one factor) in the world that undergirds unhappiness.
 For instance, “the global Multidimensional Poverty Index (MPI) is an international measure of acute poverty covering over 100 developing countries.
-It complements traditional income-based poverty measures by capturing the deprivations that each person faces at the same time with respect to education, health and living standards” (http://www.ophi.org.uk/).
+It complements traditional income-based poverty measures by capturing the deprivations that each person faces at the same time concerning education, health and living standards” (http://www.ophi.org.uk/).

 Gross National Happiness (GNH)